hashicorp/terraform-website/content/source/docs/glossary.html.md

 A binary artifact optionally produced by the `terraform plan` command, which `terraform apply` can use to carry out the exact changes that were decided at the time of the [plan][].

-TFE always uses a saved plan as the input to an [apply][], so that applies never make changes that weren't shown to the user after the plan (in cases where the config or the variables changed in the meantime).
+Terraform Cloud always uses a saved plan as the input to an [apply][], so that applies never make changes that weren't shown to the user after the plan (in cases where the config or the variables changed in the meantime).

 ## Policy